Salt and Your Health

 Salt (also known as sodium) is a necessary part of how our nerves operate.
 It should be noted that there is a difference between salt and sodium.
 Salt is the crystal we put in our saltshakers and add to our food.
 It is a compound made of sodium and chloride.
 Sodium is the essential nutrient our bodies need9.

 Sodium facilitates communication between our nerves and the rest of our bodies, and it even helps digest our food.
 There is a reason why we see salt in most of the foods we eat: it is delicious!
 Most importantly, our body craves it because it needs the sodium to function properly1.

 Our bodies do not need very much sodium to do its job properly, and certainly they do not need as much as most processed foods contain.
+The daily recommended amount is under 2,300 mg per day.
 In fact, too much sodium can cause inflammation and damage your nerves, along with other health issues.
 This post explores how sodium affects you and specifically your neuropathy.
 It also seeks to provide tools you can use to manage your salt consumption and your neuropathy.